notsky23/RoboticsCV-PointCloudAnalysis/README.md

 conda activate rss23
 ```

-The libraries we will be using are
+The libraries we will be using are:
 ```shell
 1. tqdm
 2. torch